hard cover additionals

 Other options to make a portion of the book run into a Limited Edition might include putting the book inside a matching slipcase or clamshell box and offering a print that fits inside the slipcase or box.
 You can add one or several ribbon markers to the book, and you can add a CD or DVD that could be glued into the back cover of the book.

-The book itself can be diecut, or magnets can be used to have a different style box, and you can have many options to make the cover or dust jacket stand out, from a tipped in image, to embossed or debossed lettering, or use of spot UV to contrast from the film lamination.
+The book itself can be diecut, cutting a hole in the cover, or rounding the corners, or making the cover a unique shape, or magnets can be used to have a different style box, and you can have many options to make the cover or dust jacket stand out, from a tipped in image, to embossed or debossed lettering, or use of spot UV to contrast from the film lamination, making one matt and the other glossy.

 You can also add a vellum page, tipped into the front of the book, where the author can sign it and where the book number (for a LImited Edition) is recorded.
 Printing on hte velllum is usually on black only, but could be 4-C. This tip-in can also be used for corporate sponsorship, along with a unique dust jacket if a company is wanting the book for some event of other purpose.
 Printing special dust jackets or running-on dust jackets with a special logo added is an economical way to personalize a book.